-The Ubuntu Software Center is perhaps the easiest and also the recommended way to install or uninstall software in Ubuntu.
-Before we get there though, head to Software & Updates and click on the Other software tab.
+The Ubuntu Software Center is perhaps the easiest and recommended way to install or uninstall software in Ubuntu.
+Before we get there, head to Software & Updates and click on the Other Software tab.
 Here, check the option that says, Canonical Partners.
 This allows you to install even more software through the software center, from Canonical’s partners.
 Skype, is an example of this. software and updates on ubuntu

 Installing software from the Software Center is not that big of a deal and you can most probably do it on your own.
-Simply launch the Software Center, and you can browse through the available software or search for it by name.
-Very much like you would do on a mobile app store or the Microsoft Store for Windows 10.
+Simply, launch the Software Center, and you can browse the available software or search for it by name.
 The number of software available here is pretty limited though.
-When you click the install button, you’ll be asked to enter your password.
+When you click the Install button, you’ll be asked to enter your password.

 authenticate installation ubuntu

-To uninstall anything, just head to the Installed tab and you will see a list of all the installed software.
-Click on the Remove button, enter your password and the software will be removed.
+To uninstall anything, head to the Installed tab and you will see a list of all the installed software.
+Click the Remove button, enter your password and the software will be removed.

 uninstall programs in software center